shay0129/ctf-challenge-solution/README.md

    - **Session 2: Client and CA Server Communication:**
      - The client requests the CA server to sign a CSR.
      - The CA server signs the CSR and sends back a signed certificate.
-     - Participants return to the first communication session and attempt to send the signed CLIENT CERT to the Iranian server but find that the server does not respond positively.
+     - Participants return back and attempt to send the signed CLIENT CERT to the Iranian server but find that the server does not respond positively.
      - The server requires a specific condition to be present in the certificate.
      - Participants realize they need to edit the CSR before sending it to the CA.
      - By performing a MITM attack using Burp Suite, participants edit the CSR as required and get it signed by the CA.